 MindTouch automatic redirects

-A redirect cannot point to its own subpages.
-For example, If page A had a subpage a, a redirect on page A could not point to a.
+- A redirect cannot point to its own subpages.
+For example, page www.example.com/parent cannot redirect to www.example.com/parent/subpage.

-You will receive a warning message if you attempt to do the following:
+You will receive a warning message ("One or more redirects will be deleted if you continue") if you attempt the following actions:

 - Rename a live page or draft the same as an existing redirect